-Benefits for speech aid devices and tracheo-esophageal voice devices are limited to the purchase of one device during the entire period of time a Covered Person is enrolled under the Plan.
-Speech aid and tracheo-esophageal voice devices are included in the annual limits stated above.
+Benefits for dedicated speech generating devices and tracheo-esophageal voice devices are limited to the purchase of one device during the entire period of time a Covered Person is enrolled under the Plan.
 Benefits are provided for the repair/replacement of a type of Durable Medical Equipment once every three calendar years.